paulross/PyCppContainers/docs/sphinx/source/performance.rst

 These are typically *round trip* converted at:

+TODO:

 * 0.01 µs per object for booleans, say 100m objects a second.
-* 0.025 µs per object for ints and floats, say 40m objects a second.
+* 0.025 µs per object for ints, floats and complex, say 40m objects a second.

 And a Python list of bytes for different lengths; 2, 16, 128 and 1024 bytes long: